robmarshall/gatsby-gravityforms-component/README.md

-# Gravity Forms Form Component
+variables# Gravity Forms Form Component

 This code is the beginning of the front end for gatsby-source-gravityforms.